-Most likely you’ll be flying into Tokyo, Japan’s metropolitan capital city which has two international airports, Narita Airport and Haneda Airport.
-Of the two, Haneda is closer to central Tokyo, but there are a number of express trains and buses that go into the city proper from either airport.
-Depending on the arrival time of your flight, once you’ve checked in to your accommodation it may already be time for dinner.
+Most likely you’ll be flying into Tokyo, the metropolitan capital city of Japan which has two international airports, Narita Airport and Haneda Airport.
+Of the two, Haneda is closer to central Tokyo, but there are a number of express trains and buses that go into the city proper from either.
+Once you’ve checked in to your accommodation, you’ll need some refreshment.
 Izakaya, the Japanese equivalent of a gastropub, are a good option for late night food and drinks.

 Days 2-3: Tokyo

 Tokyo has a fairly endless list of attractions, but you can get a lot done in a day if you’re strategic about it.
 On day 2, start early at Tsukiji Fish Market which is bustling with activity long before the sun comes up.
 You’ll need to taxi over before the first train if you’re planning on catching the daily tuna auction, and the inner market’s most popular sushi restaurants will have lines forming from the time those first morning trains start running.
 If you’re not such an early bird, the outer market has plenty of sushi shops with less of a wait time.

 Make your way over to the Asakusa district to experience the old-town vibe of Nakamise shopping street and Sensoji Temple, followed by a visit to Tokyo Skytree, the tallest observation tower in the city which opened in 2012.
 The blend of centuries-old tradition with the ultra-modern that you’ll find here perfectly captures the essence of Tokyo.
 End your afternoon with playtime and shopping in Tokyo’s anime and video game mecca of Akihabara, and stop by one of the district’s maid cafes for a true only-in-Japan experience.